 Please feel free to contact us with questions.
 We may be able to help you remotely with what you're looking for.
-In addition, we do offer a research grant for qualified researchers.
+In addition, we offer the Dowdy Research Grant for qualified researchers.
 Please see our Researcher page for more information.

 I want to use BCPM material in a book/article/blog/exhibit.
 What should I do?

 Start by checking out our Regulations for Use of Materials.
 This covers general use.